Big Ideas versus Incremental Steps is a False Choice

 celebrate the completion of each step along the way.

-Leader and doer specializing in strategic communications, marketing and public affairs, messaging/positioning, change/brand/crisis/reputation management, team development/mentorship, leadership development/coaching, and communication research, program planning and implementation.
+Leader, doer, problem solver specializing in strategic communications, public affairs, messaging/positioning, issues/crisis/reputation management, team development/mentorship, leadership development/coaching, and communication research, program planning and implementation.

 Author of "Camelot, Inc.: Leadership and Management Insights from King Arthur and the Round Table," which uses quotes from Arthurian legends to illustrate the dos and don’ts of modern leaders and institutions.